Morris Levy: Conviction and death

-Levy was convicted in December 1988 by a Federal jury in Camden, New Jersey, of two counts of conspiring to extort.
+Levy was convicted in May 1988 by a Federal jury in Camden, New Jersey, of two counts of conspiring to extort.
 Also convicted were Howard Fisher (Roulette's controller) and Dominick Canterino (a Caporegime in the Genovese crime family).
+Levy and Canterino faced up to 40 years in jail.

 Morris Levy, speaking on his association with alleged mob figures:

 I've been on Broadway 47 years.
 I know some of these characters, and some I like very much ...
 I knew Cardinal Spellman, too.
 That don't make me a Catholic.

 Levy vehemently denied the charges.
 At his sentencing hearing, his attorneys cited his extensive philanthropic work, while FBI agents testified that Levy had also been a major supplier of heroin for a convicted Philadelphia drug dealer, Roland Bartlett.
-In 1988 Levy was sentenced to 10 years in prison and fined $200,000, subsequently appealing his conviction.
+In October 1988 Levy was sentenced to 10 years in prison and fined $200,000, and subsequently appealed his conviction.
 Canterino was sentenced to 12 years in prison.
+Fisher's conviction was overturned.
 Lamonte entered the federal witness protection program.

-During his appeal, Levy remained free on bail, which was secured with his upstate New York estate, Sunnyview Farm.
+During his appeal, Levy remained free on $3 million bail, which was secured with his upstate New York estate, Sunnyview Farm.
 In December 1989, shortly before his death, his conviction was upheld by the United States Court of Appeals for the Third Circuit in Philadelphia.

 Also in 1989, as the principal shareholder of BeckZack Corp., which owned all 81 of the Strawberries record stores, Levy sold the chain.

 In January 1990, Levy unsuccessfully petitioned to have his sentence eliminated because of his failing health.
 Instead he was granted a 90-day stay and was scheduled to report to jail on July 16.